top of page

 Every piece of low-hanging fruit that you can grab is going to give you an edge.

-If you add these 8 foods to your diet, reduce calorie intake, get more exercise, and be mindful of the other foods you eat, you're sure to see some results.
+If you add these 8 foods to your diet, reduce calorie intake, get more exercise, reduce processed foods, and be mindful of the other foods you eat, you're sure to see some results.
 As always, please consult with your medical professional before making any drastic changes to your diet.

 Like this article?
 Then please share it with someone who might find it useful!